Sketch of a novel approach to a neural model: Abstract

 \section{Abstract}

-In this paper, we lay out a novel model of neuroplasticity in the form of a horizontal-vertical integration model of neural processing.
-The horizontal plane consists of a network of neurons connected by adaptive transmission links.
-This fits with standard computational neuroscience approaches.
-Each individual neuron also has a vertical dimension with internal parameters steering the external membrane-expressed parameters.
-These determine neural transmission.
-The vertical system consists of (a) external parameters at the membrane layer, divided into compartments (spines, boutons) (b) internal parameters in the sub-membrane zone and the cytoplasm with its protein signaling network and (c) core parameters in the nucleus for genetic and epigenetic information.
-In such models, each node (=neuron) in the horizontal network has its own internal memory.
-Neural transmission and information storage are systematically separated.
-This is an important conceptual advance over synaptic weight models.
-We discuss the membrane-based (external) filtering and selection of outside signals for processing.
+In this position paper, we present an account of neuroplasticity with respect to cell-internal processing pathways and their relation to membrane and synaptic plasticity.
+We think traditional synapse-centric, weight-based models of memorization are not sufficient or adequate to capture the complexity of neuroplasticity.
+In standard accounts, we model a network of neurons connected by adaptive transmission links.
+The adaptation of these transmission links is overly simplified using short-term and long-term potentiation/depression, assuming weight changes according to use of the transmission link.
+In contrast to this, we propose a paradigm switch from a synapse-centric model (each synapse learns independently, based on its history of use) to a neuron-centric model (each neuron uses signal selection for intracellular pathways to express plasticity at the membrane).
+Each neuron has a 'vertical' dimension where internal parameters steer the external membrane- and synapse-expressed parameters.
+A neural model consists of (a) expression of parameters at the membrane, in particular dendritic synapses or spines, and axonal boutons (b) internal parameters in the sub-membrane zone and the cytoplasm with its protein signaling network and (c) core parameters in the nucleus for genetic and epigenetic information.
+In a neuron-centric model, each node (=neuron) in the horizontal network has its own internal memory.
+Neural transmission and information storage are separated, not automatically combined by coupling strength.
+There is filtering and selection of signals for storage.
 Not every transmission event leaves a trace.
-We also illustrate the neuron-internal computing strategies from intracellular protein signaling to the nucleus as the core system.
-We want to show that the individual neuron has an important role in the computation of signals.
-Many assumptions derived from the synaptic weight adjustment hypothesis of memory may not hold in a real brain.
-We present the neuron as a self-programming device, rather than passively determined by ongoing input.
-We believe a new approach to neural modeling will benefit the third wave of AI.
-Ultimately we strive to build a flexible memory system that processes facts and events automatically.
+This represents an important conceptual advance over synaptic weight models.
+We present the neuron as a self-programming device, rather than as passively determined by ongoing input.
+We believe a new approach to neural modeling is necessary, because the experimental evidence is not well captured by traditional synapse-centric models.
+Ultimately, we are interested in the possibilities of a flexible memory system that processes external signals according to its inherent structure.